Make Your Office More Eco-Friendly

 - Watch the Temperature in Summer.
 Most offices could stand to raise the temperature a few degrees.
 In fact, look at how many people in the office (usually women) keep sweaters and extra clothing at their desks at the height of summer because the office is so much colder than the outside temperature.
 Instead of setting the thermostat so only those in full suits are comfortable, find a happy medium.
 (This is another great reason to set a business casual office policy).

-Artificial lighting represents 40 percent of electricity consumption in a typical office building and a quarter of all electricity in the States.
+- Use Natural Light.
+Artificial lighting represents 40 percent of electricity consumption in a typical office building and a quarter of all electricity in the states.
 And so often this is unnecessary.
 Open the blinds and let daylight in wherever possible.
 And of course, don’t leave the lights on at night when everybody is gone.

+- Install Motion Sensors.
 Take a walk around your office and notice how many offices and conference rooms have lights on despite nobody using the space.
 Instead of leaving it to employees to turn off lights as they leave rooms, install motion-activated light switches.
-They’ll turn the lights on for a designated period of time (eg: 15 minutes) whenever somebody passes in front of the switch or moves about the room.
+They’ll turn the lights on for a designated period of time (ex: 15 minutes) whenever somebody passes in front of the switch or moves about the room.